-- stopping blood thinners (e.g. aspirin) before surgery to reduce the risk of bleeding - special stockings to reduce the risk of blood clots - early mobilisation to reduce the risk of blood clots and chest infection - antibiotics to reduce to risk of wound infection.
+- Stopping blood thinners (e.g. aspirin) before surgery to reduce the risk of bleeding. - Special stockings to reduce the risk of blood clots. - Early mobilisation to reduce the risk of blood clots and chest infection. - Antibiotics to reduce the risk of wound infection.

-If you smoke, it is important that you consider stopping smoking before starting treatment to help reduce the risk of information and help you recover after your treatment.
+If you smoke, it is important that you consider stopping smoking before starting treatment to help reduce the risk of infection and help you recover after your treatment.